dPrep - Course Summary & Exam Preparation

 • Complete a few smaller tasks: run, correct and develop new make workflow

-• Work on a joint cheat sheet (link to be shared on Canvas) - deadline this Friday, 3pm
+• Work on a joint cheat sheet (link has been shared on Canvas) - deadline one week before the exam

 • Be prepared to download data sets from Testvision (.Rdata) - on the Cover page of the exam or in a specific question on the exam.